aratinau/api-platform-pagination/README.md

 `Album` and `Artist` are ready to be used

-## How to create a Collection Data Provider and keep Filters and Doctrine Extension on it
+## How to create a Collection Data Provider and keep Doctrine Extension, Filters and Pagination on it

 We're going to create a Provider who will return only books not archived when the param `includeArchived` is missing.
 It will return the books by the locale corresponding in a Doctrine Extension